EdDataScienceEES/tutorial-HeleneEngler/index.md

 -	The use of p-values, F and Chi-squared tests and R2 values in SRA is problematic and may not present the actual statistical significance of parameters.

 Thus, SRA should only be used cautiously!
 However, it is easily computed (now that you know how to) and may provide some supplementary insights into the data you are exploring.
+The process of SRA can be used to gain information about the quality of the predictor, even if the end result is not used for modelling.
+If you are interested in reading more about current thoughts on SRA, its problems and alternatives in ecological statistics, I recommend you read the Wittingham et al.(2006) paper that can be found in the resources folder of this tutorial on GitHub.

 <a name="6.
 Challenge"></a>
 ## 6. Challenge
 If you haven’t had enough of HRA and SRA yet, you can try yourself at a data set from the [Data World](https://data.world) and find the best parameters to predict life expectancy.
-The data set, a starter script and solutions can be found in the linked [Github repository](https://github.com/EdDataScienceEES/tutorial-HeleneEngler).
+The data set and a solution script can be found in the linked [Github repository](https://github.com/EdDataScienceEES/tutorial-HeleneEngler).

 <a name="7.
 Supplementary material "></a>
 ## 7. Supplementary material